 We expect all lessons to be calm and extremely purposeful.
-Children and young adults will be highly engaged and have a thirst for learning.
+Pupils will be highly engaged and have a thirst for learning.
 There will be true working partnership and collaboration.
 Our aim is for all lessons to be free from disruption.